decatur/gridchen/README.md

 |Key            |               Action               |
 |---------------|------------------------------------|
-Arrows          | Move active cell up/down/left/right (not in edit mode) Tab             | Move active cell right (non-rolling) Enter           | Move active cell down (non-rolling) Shift + Enter   | Move active cell up (non-rolling) Shift + Tab     | Move active cell left (non-rolling) SHIFT + Arrows  | Select a range of cells
+Arrows          	| Move active cell up/down/left/right (not in edit mode) Tab             	| Move active cell right (non-rolling) Enter           	| Move active cell down (non-rolling) Shift+Enter     	| Move active cell up (non-rolling) Shift+ Tab      	| Move active cell left (non-rolling) SHIFT+ Arrows   	| Select a range of cells
-Ctrl + Space    | Select entire column
+Ctrl+Space      	| Select entire column
-Shift + Space   | Select entire row
+Shift+Space     	| Select entire row
+Shift+MouseClick	| Expand selection
+Ctrl+MouseClick		| Multi-select cells
-Ctrl + -        | Delete selected row
+Ctrl+'-'        	| Delete selected row
-Ctrl + +        | Insert row before selection
+Ctrl+'+'        	| Insert row before selection
 Alt + Enter    		| In edit mode, insert newline
 Page Down       	| Move one page down
 Page Up         	| Move one page up
 Ctrl+A          	| Select all grid cells (same as Ctrl+A in a Excel List Object) Ctrl+A Ctrl+A   	| Select the entire grid including header (same as Ctrl+A Ctrl+A in a Excel List Object) ESC             	| Cancel edit or input mode
 Delete          	| Remove selected cells contents Ctrl+C          	| Copy selected cells to clipboard Ctrl+V          	| Paste clipboard into selected cells Ctrl+X          	| Cut
 F2              	| Enter edit mode; In input or edit mode, toggle between input and edit.
 ~~Shift+F10~~       | Display context menu (GridChen politely does not alter the right mouse click or oncontextmenu event) Backspace       	| In input or edit mode, deletes one character to the left Delete          	| In input or edit mode, deletes one character to the right End            	 	| In input or edit mode, move to the end of the text Home            	| In input or edit mode, move to the beginning of the text

 ## Invalid Cell Values
 The input value is honored and stored, even if it does not comply with the schema.